Terms & Conditions

 16.4 When you must pay and how you must pay.
 We accept payment by credit and debit cards, via our finance provider and via Paypal.
 You must pay for the goods as follows:

-(a) for all Orders other than those for Custom Made Goods or by business customers: a minimum 20% deposit is required upon Order, unless you are making an application for finance in which case a minimum of 10% deposit will be required at the time the Order is placed, with the balance payable by 1 week prior to the agreed delivery date.
+(a) for all Orders other than those for Custom Made Goods or by business customers: a minimum 20% deposit is required upon Order, unless you are making an application for finance in which case a minimum of 10% deposit will be required at the time the Order is placed, with the outstanding balances must be paid two weeks prior to delivery date.
 In the event that you arrange to delay your delivery date under clause 7.7, the balance payment due date will not be delayed.
 If your application for finance is subsequently declined you must pay the remainder of the balance in full prior to delivery of the goods or cancel the contract; and

-(b) for Custom Made Goods and Orders by business customers: a minimum 50% deposit is required upon Order, with the balance payable by 1 week prior to delivery.
+(b) for Custom Made Goods and Orders by business customers: a minimum 50% deposit is required upon Order, with the outstanding balances must be paid two weeks prior to delivery.

 For all Orders, goods will not be despatched until full payment has been received.